 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have lung disease, breathing problems, or sickle cell disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have lung disease, breathing problems, or sickle cell disease.
 Tell your doctor if you have an allergy to acrylic adhesives or latex.

 Possible Side Effects While Using This Medicine